Kimberley Young Milani

 Kimberley is an accomplished leadership professional and has occupied director-level positions in academic centres and institutes across Western University.
 In 2017, Kimberley joined Ivey Business School’s Ian O. Ihnatowycz Institute for Leadership, an Institute at the forefront of knowledge creation in the leader character area.
 She co-founded Ivey’s Women’s Leadership and Mentoring Program (LAMP) in 2019.
 Kimberley is also proud to be a member of Ivey's EDI Advisory Council.

-Prior to joining Ivey, she was the Director of The Circle Women’s Centre for ten years, a community facing eco/feminist centre at Brescia University College (an affiliate of Western, and Canada’s only women’s university) that cultivated a unique, collaborative, and shared approach to leadership.
+Prior to joining Ivey, she was the Director of The Circle Women’s Centre at Brescia University College (an affiliate college of Western University, and Canada’s only women’s university) for ten years, that cultivated a unique, collaborative, and shared approach to leadership.
 She was also a founding member of the Institute for Women in Leadership (IWIL) at Brescia and was its Director for seven years.

-Over the past 20 years, Kimberley has volunteered for numerous organizations focused on women’s issues, the environment and social justice, including Pillar Nonprofit, the Women's Events Committee, Women Our Votes Count, etc. She is currently a board director for The Circle Women's Collective and ReForest London, where she also serves as chair of the Westminister Ponds Centre Committee.
+Over the past 20 years, Kimberley has volunteered for numerous organizations focused on women’s issues, the environment and social justice, including ReForest London, the Women's Events Committee, Women Our Votes Count, The Circle Women's Collective, and Pillar Nonprofit.

-- Seijts, G., Young Milani, K. (forthcoming).
+- Seijts, G., Young Milani, K. (2022).
 The application of leader character to building cultures of equity, diversity, and inclusion.
 Business Horizons.

 - Seijts, G.H., Young Milani, K. (2020).
 The myriad ways in which COVID-19 revealed character.
 Organizational Dynamics

 - Young Milani, K., Seijts, G. (2020).
 Why Fighting COVID-19 Requires Character.
 Ivey Business Journal.